This version is the same as regular Rummy except that seven cards are dealt to each player and the following special rules are observed:

 How to Keep Score

-A player goes "rummy" when he gets rid of all cards in his hand at once, without previously having put down or laid off any cards.
+A player goes "rummy" when they get rid of all cards in their hand at once, without previously having put down or laid off any cards.

-The winner collects the point value of his hand from every opponent.
-He does not collect the value of his opponents' hands, and is never paid double.
+The winner collects the point value of their hand from every opponent.
+A player does not collect the value of their opponents' hands, and is never paid double.